rmosolgo/graphql-ruby/guides/testing.md

+---
-# Testing a GraphQL Schema
+title: Testing a GraphQL Schema
+---

 There are a few ways to test the behavior of your GraphQL schema: